 Quiet, everyone!
 I heard a noise coming from the garden.

-If you want to sound milder, you can add a per favore, please.
+If you want to sound softer, you can add a per favore, please.

 Silenzio, per favore!

 Zitto!
 Zitta!
 Zitti!
 Zitte!

 Zitto, zitta, zitti and zitte are four exclamations that most closely translate into English as shut up.
 First, let’s hear how they are pronounced.

 Be quiet! (feminine singular)

 Why four different versions?
 Zitto is an adjective and adjectives in Italian must agree in gender and number with the noun.